Gastroenteritis: Bacterial

 In some countries, Campylobacter jejuni is the primary cause of bacterial gastroenteritis, with half of these cases associated with exposure to poultry.
 In children, bacteria are the cause in about 15% of cases, with the most common types being Escherichia coli, Salmonella, Shigella, and Campylobacter species.
-If food becomes contaminated with bacteria and remains at room temperature for a period of several hours, the bacteria multiply and increase the risk of infection in those who consume the food.
+If food becomes contaminated with bacteria and remains at room temperature for several hours, the bacteria multiply and increase the risk of infection in those who consume the food.
 Some foods commonly associated with illness include raw or undercooked meat, poultry, seafood, and eggs; raw sprouts; unpasteurized milk and soft cheeses; and fruit and vegetable juices.
 In the developing world, especially sub-Saharan Africa and Asia, cholera is a common cause of gastroenteritis.
 This infection is usually transmitted by contaminated water or food.

-Toxigenic Clostridium difficile is an important cause of diarrhea that occurs more often in the elderly.
+Toxigenic Clostridioides difficile is an important cause of diarrhea that occurs more often in the elderly.
 Infants can carry these bacteria without developing symptoms.
 It is a common cause of diarrhea in those who are hospitalized and is frequently associated with antibiotic use.
 Staphylococcus aureus infectious diarrhea may also occur in those who have used antibiotics.
 Acute "traveler's diarrhea" is usually a type of bacterial gastroenteritis, while the persistent form is usually parasitic.
-Acid-suppressing medication appears to increase the risk of significant infection after exposure to a number of organisms, including Clostridium difficile, Salmonella, and Campylobacter species.
+Acid-suppressing medication appears to increase the risk of significant infection after exposure to several organisms, including Clostridioides difficile, Salmonella, and Campylobacter species.
 The risk is greater in those taking proton pump inhibitors than with H2 antagonists.